luontola/tdd-mooc-tetris/README.md

 The instructions on what to do are in the [docs directory](docs/).
 This exercise is split into 10 "levels" which you should implement in order.
 They represent a realistic TDD approach of adding features incrementally.

+To get you used to working in [small, safe steps](https://tdd.mooc.fi/2-design#small-safe-steps), there is the test [TrainingWheels.test.mjs](test/TrainingWheels.test.mjs) which will fail if you change more than 10 lines of production code at a time (similar to the [previous exercise](https://github.com/luontola/tdd-mooc-small-steps)).
+Make it your goal to keep all the tests passing after every change, and commit only when the tests are green.

 Refer to [the course material](https://tdd.mooc.fi) to learn more about TDD.

 ## 🚀 [Start the exercise](docs/level-0.md)